olusola-adio/mon-devops/DockerFiles/AzureDevOpsAgents/jmeter-agent.md

 docker build -t ncs.azuredevopsagents.jmeter --file jmeter-agent.Dockerfile .
 ```

-Or you can pull the image from the dfcdevsharedcr repository
+Or you can pull the image from the mondevsharedcr repository
 Install the az command line tools
 ```
 az login
-az acr login --name dfcdevsharedcr docker pull dfcdevsharedcr.azurecr.io/ncs.azuredevopsagents.jmeter:<tag>
+az acr login --name mondevsharedcr docker pull mondevsharedcr.azurecr.io/ncs.azuredevopsagents.jmeter:<tag>
 ```

 In the Azure DevOps portal go to Organisation Settings > Agent Pools > Add Pool and add a pool called 'NCS - JMeter'.
 Then go to your user profile > Personal Access Tokens > New Token and create a token with Read and Manage permissions on Agent Pools and Read on Builds.